reselbob/dumbdaemon/README.md

 dumb-daemonset   1         1         0       1            0           stooge=moe      9m7s
 ```

-Next, let take a look the logs from the daemonset's container.
+Next, let take a look at the logs from the daemonset's container.
 Get the pod name:

 `kubectl get pods`

 Then look at the logs.

-`kubectl logs <dumb-daemonset-SOME_ID`
+`kubectl logs -l name=dumbdaemon`

 You'll see output similar to the following: